-In the world of nonprofit fundraising, having donation tiers is necessary in measuring benchmarks and capital campaign progress.
+In the world of nonprofit fundraising, having donation tiers is necessary for measuring benchmarks and capital campaign progress.
 Establishing donation tiers will also help you in managing your donors and giving them the recognition they deserve based on their gift size.
-To help you even further with donor management, creating donor level names for every tier is a great idea.
-Nonprofits often spend too much time scratching their heads trying to come up with appropriate names, but we’ve got some strategies that will help you create the perfect donor level names for your nonprofit.
+To help you even further with donor management, creating donor-level names for every tier is a great idea.
+Nonprofits often spend too much time scratching their heads trying to come up with appropriate names, but we’ve got some strategies that will help you create the perfect donor-level names for your nonprofit.

 How Many Tiers Should You Have on Your Online Donation Page?